1994–95 Indiana Pacers season: NBA playoffs

-In Game 1, the Pacers were down 6 points with 16.4 seconds left.
-Miller would single-handedly stun the Knicks by nailing a 3-pointer and then stealing the inbounds pass and tying the game with another 3-pointer.
+In the Eastern Conference Semi-finals, and for the third consecutive year, the Pacers faced off against the 3rd–seeded New York Knicks, who were led by All-Star center Patrick Ewing, All-Star guard John Starks, and Sixth Man of the Year, Anthony Mason.
+Despite the Pacers winning the Central Division title, the Knicks had home-court advantage in the series since they finished with a better regular-season record.
+In Game 1 at Madison Square Garden, the Pacers were down by six points with 16.4 seconds left; Miller would single-handedly stun the Knicks by nailing a three-point shot, and then stealing the inbounds pass and tying the game with another three-pointer.
 Knicks fan and film director Spike Lee was just a few feet away.
-Miller would add 2 free throws and give the Pacers a legendary comeback win.
-The Pacers lost Game 2 and the series returned to Indiana.
-After four games, the Pacers took a 3–1 series lead.
-The Knicks would bounce back and force a 7th game at Madison Square Garden.
-The Pacers would emerge victorious with a 97–95 win, as Patrick Ewing's last-second shot did not go in the basket.
+Miller would add two free throws and give the Pacers a legendary comeback win, 107–105.
+The Pacers then lost Game 2 to the Knicks, 96–77, as the series moved to the Market Square Arena; after four games, the Pacers took a 3–1 series lead.
+However, the Knicks managed to win the next two games to force a Game 7 at Madison Square Garden.
+The Pacers won Game 7 over the Knicks at Madison Square Garden, 97–95, as Ewing's last-second shot did not go in the basket; the Pacers defeated the Knicks in a hard-fought seven-game series.